UPCOMING EVENTS

 The Alameda Point shoreline transforms into an open-air gallery this spring, with powerful climate-focused photography and educational events.
 Featuring stunning work from local and international photographers, viewers will reflect on the possibilities of a climate-positive future and gain an important perspective of the human impact on our natural environment.

-The festival kicks off with artist talks, workshops, photo walks, and hands-on activities for all ages.
+The festival kicks off with FOCUS FEST on Saturday, May 10th including artist talks, workshops, photo walks, and hands-on activities for all ages.
 More than art, In Plain Site prompts a call to action—raising awareness of climate change locally and globally.
 Engage with the community, learn from experts, and get inspired to make an impact.

 Presented by: